$\Lambda_{\rm s}$CDM cosmology from a type-II minimally modified gravity: VCDM: Smooth CDM within VCDM

-To facilitate a \textit{quiescent smooth transition} (see Appendix A where this term is made precise) from the pre- to the post-transition linear regimes, we employ the sigmoid function in the following blended function:
+To facilitate a \textit{quiescent smooth transition} (see~\cref{sec:appA} where this term is made precise) from the pre- to the post-transition linear regimes, we employ the sigmoid function as interpolant in the following blended potential, a formulation that is valid across all values of $\phi$: